utshomax/postman-docs/src/pages/docs/getting-started/postman-account.md

 You can update your [notification preferences](https://go.postman.co/settings/me/notifications/) by selecting your avatar in the upper-right corner > **Settings** > **Notifications**.

-You can opt in to or out of email or in-app notifications about security, usage, monitors, and comments by selecting or de-selecting the checkboxes next to each item.
+You can opt in to or out of email or in-app notifications about security, usage, monitors, and comments by selecting or clearing the checkboxes next to each item.
 Select **Update Preferences** to save changes.

 In addition to email and in-app notifications, you can also send many notifications to Slack using the [Slack integration](/docs/integrations/available-integrations/slack/).
 After you add the Slack integration, you can select notification events in the **On Slack** column.
 These notifications are sent to Slack by the integration.